RaiMan/SikuliX1/README.md

 [<img src="https://github.com/RaiMan/SikuliX1/blob/master/sikulix-red.png" alt="SikuliX" width="430">](https://sikulix.github.io)

-Great thanks for the new logo and the help with the new webpage [@Waleed Sadek](https://github.com/waleedsadek-panx)
+Great thanks for the new logo and all the help with the new webpage to [@Waleed Sadek](https://github.com/waleedsadek-panx)

 ---